Kamran1819G/Algopedia/Algorithms/Sorts/Notes/QuickSort.md

 # Quick Sort

-#### Quick sort is a divide and conquer sorting algorithm that works by selecting a pivot element from a list and partitioning the list into two sublists based on whether the elements are less than or greater than the pivot.
+ Quick sort is a divide and conquer sorting algorithm that works by selecting a pivot element from a list and partitioning the list into two sublists based on whether the elements are less than or greater than the pivot.
 It then recursively sorts the sublists and combines them back together to produce the final sorted list.

-### Pivot can be:
+## Pivot can be

 - pick the first element as a pivot.
 - pick the last element as a pivot.